TobiasPSP/doneland_sources/Components/Power/Chargers/Charge-Discharge/2A 5V 1S Li-Ion/README.md

 ## 2A 5V Power Supply Driven By A Single Li-Ion Cell

 This is a compact module designed for single (1S) Li-Ion or Li-Po cells (or multiple cells connected in parallel).
-The module is built around the [IP5306](materials/ip5306_datasheet.pdf) power management chip.
+The module is built around the [IP5306](materials/ip5306_datasheet.pdf) power management chip (or one of its Chinese clones, like the [FM5324GA](materials/fm5324ga_datasheet.pdf)).

 ## Overview